From Mid-Life to Mid-Terms

 Except for one.
 Going to college.

 That one has been nagging me for a while.
-It's kind of like when Annie Potts in Pretty In Pink is describing how her friend feels about the not going to the prom in high school "I have this girlfriend who didn't go to hers, and every once in a while, she gets this really terrible feeling--you know, like something is missing.
+It's kind of like when Annie Potts in Pretty In Pink describes how her friend feels about the not attending her high school prom.
+"I have this girlfriend who didn't go to hers, and every once in a while, she gets this really terrible feeling--you know, like something is missing.
 She checks her purse, and then she checks her keys.
 She counts her kids, she goes crazy, and then she realizes that nothing is missing.
 She decided it was side effects from skipping the prom."

 That's how I feel about skipping college.
 Really terrible.
 Made even more terrible after a recent job search and finding job after job where I could have done the work with my eyes closed yet I was missing just one, little, important piece.
 That piece?
 A piece of paper that says "Bachelor's Degree" on it.